No Result

 Randee and Chris Carley seated in Delta One from LAX to Tokyo HND on an Airbus 330.

-I still remember the February 2017 phone call with René during which he gave me some of the best points advice I’ve ever received.
+I still remember the February 2017 phone call with René during which he gave me some of the best points and miles advice I’ve ever received.

 My father was recovering from shoulder replacement surgery.
 In about a week, I’d fly from Los Angeles to Fargo and help him recover for a few days in between my photo editing jobs.